Blog

 March 25, 2026

-The true cost of a drunk driving accident isn’t just the initial emergency room bill.
-It’s the ongoing physical therapy, the future surgeries, the income you lose while you’re unable to work, and the lasting emotional trauma.
-These long-term consequences can impact your financial stability and quality of life for years to come.
+The true cost of a drunk driving accident is so much more than the initial hospital bill.
+You’re looking at ongoing physical therapy, lost income while you recover, and emotional trauma that can linger for years.
+These long-term consequences can seriously impact your financial stability and quality of life.
 Calculating the full value of your claim is one of the most critical and challenging parts of the legal process.
-An experienced Gainesville drunk driving accident lawyer knows how to account for every single loss, both present and future, to ensure the settlement you receive is enough to provide for your needs and secure your future.
+An experienced Gainesville drunk driving accident lawyer knows how to account for every single loss—both present and future—to ensure the settlement you receive is enough to secure your future.

 Key Takeaways